What U.S. Small Business Stats Reveal for Startups in 2026

 An optimistic woman working on her laptop

-According to recent Small Business Index data, small businesses are navigating a complex landscape with characteristic determination.
+Recent Small Business Index data shows that small business owners are pushing through a pretty complicated business environment with their usual determination.
 While challenges like inflation, labor shortages, and capital access persist, they continue to adapt and contribute significantly to American economic vitality.

 2025 Outlook According to NFIB Data: